gambiTarun/fake-news-detection/README.md

 # fake-news-detection
-Various machine learning algorithms are explored to train a binary classifier fake new articles.
+Various machine learning algorithms are explored to train a classifier for fake new articles.

 ## **INTRODUCTION**